DragosIorgulescu/rails-jquery-fileupload/README.md

 ## Thanks
 Thanks to [Sebastian Tschan](https://github.com/blueimp) for writing an awesome file upload plugin.
+Thanks to [Tors Dalid](https://github.com/tors/jquery-fileupload-rails) for writing the rails gem from which this was based.

 ## Versioning
 Since this represents a suite of js files, it is not possible to sync this gem version with the version of the javascript plug-in.
 I will try and update this periodically and bump the minor and patch versions depending on the updated js plug-ins.